schierlm/Oberon-extended-history/README.md

 You are now running a (slightly) modified Original ("old") Oberon 2013 system.
 The *only* difference to your previous version is that it has the new module interface of module *Modules* (needed for the compilations in subsequent steps).
 Everything else stays the same.
 In particular, the Oberon system you are currently running still uses the old Oberon object file format.

-Note: The two files *Modules0.Mod* and *Linker0.Mod* are now no longer needed.
-You can delete them.
+Note that the two files *Modules0.Mod* and *Linker0.Mod* are now no longer needed.
+You can delete them:

+     System.DeleteFiles Modules0.Mod Linker0.Mod ~

 ------------------------------------------------------